emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 ```

 ## Run your experiments!
-Run your own experiments using the `optimizer_module` by typing just 3 commands:
+Run your own experiments using the `optimizer_module` in less than 5 commands:
 ```
 import optimizer_module as op